1986 Houston Astros season

 The Astros concluded their regular season with a 96–66 record.
 For the third time in franchise history, Houston won the NL West division, also their third playoff appearance, all over the past seven seasons.
 At the time, the 96 wins set a new franchise record, surpassing their 93–69 mark in 1980, and stood until their first 100-win season in 1998.
 This was their final division title as members of the National League West and final playoff appearance until 1997.
 The Astros played the New York Mets in the National League Championship Series (NLCS), only to be defeated 4 games to 2, while the Mets were the eventual World Series champions.
 Scott, who pitched two complete games and allowed just 1 run for an 0.50 ERA, became the first NLCS Most Valuable Player Award (MVP) winner of the losing team.

-Following the season, Scott became the first-ever Cy Young Award winner for Houston, won the The Sporting News NL Pitcher of the Year, (Note: From its inception in 1944 until 2012, The Sporting News recognized one pitcher each from the NL and the American League (AL) for this award.
+Following the season, Scott became the first-ever Cy Young Award winner for Houston, won The Sporting News NL Pitcher of the Year, (Note: From its inception in 1944 until 2012, The Sporting News recognized one pitcher each from the NL and the American League (AL) for this award.
 Beginning in 2013, the award was redesignated to recognize one starting pitcher and relief pitcher from each league.)
 Davis won his first career Silver Slugger Award, and Lanier was recognized as Manager of the Year by each of the Associated Press (AP), BBWAA (Note: Recognized one Manager of the Year for each of the NL and the American League (AL).) and The Sporting News.
 (Note: Beginning in 1986, The Sporting News presented one award each in both the NL and the American League (AL).
 From 1938–1985, one award had been presented for all of MLB.)